cx-language/cx/docs/iterators.md

 A `for` loop like `for element in collection` is shorthand for calling `iterator()` on the collection, then repeatedly checking `hasValue()`, reading the current element with `value()`, and advancing with `increment()`.
+When `value()` returns a pointer, direct uses of the result need `*` to read or write the pointee.
+A `for` loop copies pointer results whose element type is `Copyable`, while non-copyable results remain pointers for in-place mutation.

 ## How to create a custom iterator